$31.61-$40.04 Hourly / $2,528.70-$3,203.53 BiWeekly /

 Works under the general supervision of a Lead Consumer Information Representative or other employee of higher grade.

-Receives consumer complaints and inquiries by phone, in writing and in person; independently investigates complaints or conducts research in response to inquiry, determines proper course of action or referral; provides technical assistance and responds to technical consumer inquiries; contacts individuals and companies by phone or in writing to notify them of complaint and request information relating to consumer's problem; reviews applicable statutes, regulations and previous decisions of agency to determine whether violations may have occurred or to determine appropriate action to be taken; provides consumer with all pertinent information and advises consumer about available courses of action or informs utility company, landlord or business of corrective action to be taken; keeps records and writes reports; may negotiate or mediate between parties; may prepare reports for and participate in hearings; may draft cease and desist orders; performs related duties as required.
+All Agencies: Receives consumer complaints and/or inquiries by phone, in writing and in person; independently investigates complaints or conducts research in response to inquiry, determines proper course of action or referral; provides technical assistance and responds to technical consumer inquiries; contacts individuals and companies by phone or in writing to notify them of complaint and request information relating to consumer's/claimant's problem; reviews applicable statutes, regulations and previous decisions of agency to determine whether violations may have occurred or to determine appropriate action to be taken; provides consumer with all pertinent information and advises consumer about available courses of action or informs utility company, landlord or business of corrective action to be taken; keeps records and writes reports; may negotiate or mediate between parties; may prepare reports for and participate in hearings; may draft cease and desist orders; performs related duties as required.

 Knowledge of functions of regulatory agencies and other sources of consumer assistance; interpersonal skills; oral and written communication skills; skill in conducting investigations or research; ability to make appropriate referrals; ability to gather information from consumers and assistance resources; ability to interpret and apply laws and regulations relating to consumer complaints or technical inquiries, ability to utilize computer software.